 To begin with, you need a good subject or model.
 Drawing from life is ideal, as you can visualize the form and change the lighting and arrangement as you wish.

-It's also a good idea to take a photograph as well because light changes and flowers wilt.
+It's also a good idea to take a photograph as well since light changes and flowers wilt.

 Choose a bloom with even color and a good, clear shape to make your job easier.
-This example uses a tea rose with a partly open bloom, which seemed to lend itself well to line drawing
+This example uses a tea rose with a partly open bloom, which seemed to lend itself well to a line drawing.

 Choose the Paper